Introduction

 Maintenance Tips for Rented Demolition Hammers

-- Thorough Cleaning After Use: It’s essential to remove debris, dust, and concrete residues from the tool immediately after use.
+- Thorough Cleaning After Use: It’s essential to remove debris, dust, and concrete residues from the hammer immediately after use.
 This preventive measure not only maintains optimal performance but also minimizes the risk of damage that accumulates from neglect.

 - Prompt Reporting of Issues: Should any problems arise during operation, it is crucial to report them to the rental company immediately.
 Timely communication helps mitigate further damage and ensures safety on the job site.